 |KPRC-TV Channel 2, Houston, Texas|

-Sign-Off recorded circa 1990
+Sign-Off and Local SSB Video recorded circa 1990

 KPRC-TV signed on initially as KLEE-TV on New Year's Day 1949 as Houston's first TV facility.
 The original owner sold the station to the Houston Post, the founder and then-licensee of KPRC Radio AM 950 in the summer of 1950, and the call letters were changed accordingly.
 Channel 2's former call letters became the subject of a popular but untrue story of freak reception of a U.S. TV station by a viewer in Great Britain in the early 1950s.
 The Webmaster himself remembers reading of this in a textbook 'way back in his junior high school days.
 View this page from Snopes.com that recalls and refutes the KLEE-TV story.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.